~ The Beginning ~

 Realizing that I was OK, he returned to the class, and I was happy for the mutual understanding.
 Though the minute he left, the tears came.

-I felt a deep longing for Hebrew, for prayers in my language, for Israel.
+I felt a deep longing for Hebrew, for prayers in my language, and for Israel.
 I felt the diaspora like a void in my heart – I was a stranger in a strange land.